numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * How ``CastingImpl`` lookup, and thus the decision whether a cast is possible, is defined.
-(This is speed relevant, although mainly during a transition phase where UFuncs where NEP YY is not yet implemented).
+(This is speed relevant, although mainly during a transition phase where UFuncs where NEP 43 is not yet implemented).
   Thus, it is not very relevant to the NEP.
 It is only necessary to ensure fast lookup during the transition phase for the current builtin Numerical types.

+* How the mapping from a python scalar (e.g. ``3.``) to the DType is implemented.

+The main steps for implementation are outlined in :ref:`NEP 41 <NEP41>`.
+This includes the internal restructure for how casting and array-coercion works.
+After this the new public API will be added incrementally.
+This includes replacements for certain slots which are occasionally directly used on the dtype (e.g. ``dtype->f->setitem``).

 Discussion